 Whether simply local starving artists or small mom-and-pop businesses, North Dakotans take pride in supporting other North Dakotans.
 This is the spirit behind the Fall Capitol Showcase (or Pride of Dakota Day).
 There are 530 (and counting!)
 North Dakota businesses involved in the Pride of Dakota program, ranging from artisans, gifts, nonprofit, authors, publishers, food and beverages, manufacturers, personal care products, and services, so visitors to this fall festival will be sure to find something to suit their needs.

 Visit the quaint and friendly small town of Hazen for their annual harvest festival, held every year in early September.
-There is something for everyone at this lively event, with live music, a classic car show, Pride of Dakota show, blocks of unique vendors with all manner of wares and services, street dances, breakfast feeds, inflatables, a parade, adorable wiener dog races, an authentically North Dakotan “fleischkeukla feed,” and, of course, beer and brats.
+There is something for everyone at this lively event with live music, a classic car show, a vendor show with all manner of wares and services, street dances, breakfast feeds, inflatables, a parade, adorable wiener dog races, an authentically North Dakotan “fleischkeukla feed,” and, of course, beer and brats.
 Hazen may be a small town, but they know how to throw a party!

 The Aw Shucks!
 Corn Fest is another of the many small town harvest festivals that celebrate North Dakota’s rich involvement in agriculture.
 This annual corn festival draws in folks from towns all around Garrison and beyond.
 It will have activities for everyone to enjoy including a cook off, tractor show, fun games, contests and giveaways, live music and entertainment, and a variety of different vendors.
 It is held annually in early September in Garrison City Park.